 Most information we hold will be collected from you but depending on your circumstances and if this is necessary we will also obtain this from third parties such as:

 - or other relevant community partner.

 At times, we will also obtain information from publicly accessible sources or engage the service of market research organisations to validate, or where appropriate, enhance the information that we hold.

 - To set you up as a Leaseholder, Tenant, Shared Owner or Service user and to manage your lease / tenancy.

-- we will need your name and up to date contact details (including your telephone and email address and those of anyone you may choose to represent you*) so we can reach you when we need to discuss issues pertaining to your lease, tenancy or service, e.g. income collection, essential servicing, access for maintenance and improvements, to contact you in the event of an emergency or to enforce the terms of your tenancy/lease.
+- we will need your name and up to date contact details (including your telephone and email address and those of anyone you may choose to represent you*) so we can reach you when we need to discuss issues pertaining to your lease, tenancy or service, e.g. income collection, essential servicing, access for maintenance and improvements, to contact you in the event of an emergency, to respond to complaints/property management issues or to enforce the terms of your tenancy/lease.

 - we require details of any change in circumstances (e.g. if you wish for someone to act on your behalf, we will ask for this request to be made in writing) or to effect any changes to your customer record (e.g. if you want to change your name on our records we’ll ask you for a copy of your marriage or deed poll certificate).